 - 1 shallot, chopped

-- sprinkle organic fish stock granules (or ½ stock cube)
+- a sprinkle organic fish stock granules (or ½ stock cube)

 - de-shell the prawns, pull off the black stringy 'bowel' and rinse.